ibm-cloud-architecture/terraform-openshift4-vcd/docs/airgap-cluster-setup.md

 * You need to have the shared files `imageContentSourcePolicy.yaml` and `catalogSource.yaml` that was generated as a process of mirroring the catalogs in shared registry.
 * Once you have the access to these files run below commands:

-  * Setting the mirror policy for the catalog images
+Setting the mirror policy for the catalog images

 ```
 oc apply -f imageContentSourcePolicy.yaml
 ```

-  * Setting the mirror policy for the catalog images
-  * Creating the catalogsource for the mirrored catalogs
+Creating the catalogsource for the mirrored catalogs

 ```
 oc apply -f catalogSource.yaml